Fedjmike/fcc/readme.markdown

 Running
 -------

-The command line interface is similar to that of GCC:
+The command line interface is similar to that of a POSIX C compiler, such as GCC.

 Usage: `fcc [--help] [--version] [-csS] [-I <dir>] [-o <file>] <files...>`
 - `-I <dir>`   Add a directory to be searched for headers